Oldest football clubs: North America

-In the United States, gridiron-based variants of the game did not distinguish themselves from existing codes until 1871, when Harvard University began playing a variation known as the "Boston Game."
-This allowed a player to pick up the ball and run with it if he were chased and it quickly spread, with innovations added by Yale University student Walter Camp.
+In the United States, gridiron-based variants of the game did not distinguish themselves from existing codes until 1871, when Harvard University began playing the Boston Game invented by Oneida.
+Its rules allowed a player to pick up the ball and run with it if he were chased and it quickly spread, with innovations added by Yale University student Walter Camp.
 The oldest existing non-university semiprofessional football club is the Watertown Red & Black, which was founded in 1896.
-The Arizona Cardinals, formed in Chicago in 1898, are the oldest team in the National Football League.
+The Arizona Cardinals, founded as the Morgan Athletic Club in Chicago in 1898, are the oldest team in the National Football League.

 One of the first teams to have played football under the association rules in the US was Fall River Rovers, founded in 1884.
 The club existed intermittently until 1921.
 The Milwaukee Wave of the American Indoor Soccer Association, a professional indoor soccer team based in Milwaukee, Wisconsin, was founded in 1984, and is the oldest continuously operating professional soccer team of any kind in the United States.
+Founded in 1993, both Charleston Battery and Richmond Kickers are considered the oldest continuously operating professional soccer clubs in the United States to date.
 The ten charter members of Major League Soccer were all new clubs created shortly before the league began play in 1996.
-However, in 2011, the league admitted the Vancouver Whitecaps, who had existed continuously since 1986.
+Nine of those ten clubs are still in existence.
+In 2011, the league admitted the Vancouver Whitecaps, who had existed continuously since 1986, and who were a phoenix club of the North American Soccer League side of the same name who were founded in 1974.
+Aside from the arguable exception of the Whitecaps, all of the other NASL clubs folded when the league folded in 1984.
+There is one American soccer club from an earlier first-division league still in existence: the Kearny Scots of the semi-pro Eastern Premier Soccer League have been around since the 1930s, when they were a longtime member of the American Soccer League.
+They won the ASL league championship five years in a row from 1937 through 1941.

+Mexico

-In Mexico, the oldest Football club is Club de Fútbol Pachuca is a Mexican professional football team based in Pachuca, Hidalgo, that competes in Liga MX.
+In Mexico, the oldest Football club is Club de Fútbol Pachuca, based in Pachuca, Hidalgo, that competes in Liga MX.
 Founded by Cornish miners from Camborne and Redruth in 1901, it is one of the oldest football clubs in the Americas, and was one of the founding members of the Mexican Primera División.

-Oceania

-Australia

-In 1858, in Melbourne, Victoria, members of the Melbourne Cricket Club formed a loosely organised football team, and played against other local football enthusiasts over the winter and spring of that year.
-The Melbourne Football Club was officially founded the following year on 14 May, and three days later (17 May), four members codified the first laws of Australian rules football.
-In June 1859, the Castlemaine Football Club and Melbourne University Football Club were formed, and the Geelong Football Club was formed shortly afterwards, in July.
-Over the next decade, many more Australian rules football clubs were formed in Victoria.
-Melbourne and Geelong were founding members of the Victorian Football League (VFL) (now AFL), making them the world's oldest football clubs that are now professional.

-New Zealand

-Christchurch Football Club, established in 1863, is the oldest football club of any code in New Zealand.
-The club initially played using its own rules, before converting to rugby football.
-Wellington Football Club, based in Hataitai, was established in 1870 and is the oldest continuous rugby football club in New Zealand.
-The honour of being the country's first organised association football club is likely to belong to Auckland's North Shore United, which was founded as North Shore in 1886.
-Two Dunedin-based clubs, Northern and Wakari, were officially founded in 1888, although it is possible that Northern had been playing as a team prior to this time.